praveek/launch.en/help/launch-reference/administration/companies-and-properties.md

 ## Companies

-In Launch, there is a 1:1 relationship between your companies and your Experience Cloud organizations.
+In [!DNL Launch], there is a 1:1 relationship between your companies and your [!DNL Experience Cloud] organizations.

-First, you can have one or several Launch company accounts.
+First, you can have one or several [!DNL Launch] company accounts.
 Companies contain properties.
 You can have one or several or any number of properties within a company account.
 Within a property, you can have one or any number of domains or subdomains.

 Some customers have one company that contains all of their properties.
 Some have a company that contains many properties, one for each domain or application.
 Some have a company that contains several properties, one for each type of site or app they manage.

 ## Separating the Launch environment for multiple entities

-There are a few ways to handle multiple geo markets, business units, domains, and subdomains in Launch.
+There are a few ways to handle multiple geo markets, business units, domains, and subdomains in [!DNL Launch].

 For example, you might have three properties within your company account where one contains all of your blog sites, another contains all of your ecommerce sites, and the third contains all of your lead-generation sites.

 >[!NOTE]  Each property requires its own client-side code in your templates.
-Any domains or subdomains you want included in a particular property would have the same code in the page templates when Dynamic Tag Management is first installed on your site.
+Any domains or subdomains you want included in a particular property would have the same code in the page templates when [!DNL Dynamic Tag Management] is first installed on your site.

 ### Can we use separate instances for each?